 The Mediator can be a rescuer type although they mainly work to keep the peace.
 They do the emotional work of the group to avoid conflict, acting as a buffer.
 They do this in the name of helping others although it may also serve their own needs.

 This can be a healthy role depending on how the person mediates.
 Just remember it’s not always your responsibility to keep the peace, and conflict is not always a bad thing; sometimes things may need to be said.

 The lost child is the subservient “Good” person.
 They are obedient and often passive, perhaps hidden in the family dramas or traumas; they stay hidden to avoid being a problem.
 Generally this person is flexible and easy-going however they may lack direction and, being fearful of making decisions, can follow without questioning.

 If this sounds familiar, focussing on what you want, what “problem” you fear creating, can help you identify what you need too.

-This is the person the other family members feel needs the most help.
-Usually this is a family member in need of treatment, or in treatment.
-Where the family has been unable to work through their own problems, often symptoms show up in the Black Sheep.
+This is the person the other group members feel needs the most help.
+Usually this is a member in need of treatment, or in treatment.
+Where a family has been unable to work through their own problems, often symptoms show up in the Outcast.
 This person may have great strengths such as a sense of humour, a greater level of honesty, and the willingness to be close to their feelings.
 Yet there can also be an inappropriate expression of feelings, and perhaps they may experience social or emotional problems.

-The Switchboard is the central information centre within the family.
+The Switchboard is the central information centre within the group.
 They keep track of what’s going on, aware of who is doing what and when.
-This person has strength in being the central person to go to and in understanding how the family is doing.
-However, this person focuses on everyone else’s issues rather than their own – when they cannot and are not obliged to solve, or even listen, to everything for everyone else, always…
+This person has strength in being the central person to go to and in understanding how the group is doing.
+However, this person focuses on everyone else’s issues rather than their own – when they cannot and are not obliged to solve, or listen, to everything for everyone else, always…